People giving a cat a pill

 • Try liquid medication.
 If your cat is resistant to pills, you may be able to give your cat medication in liquid form.
 Check with your veterinarian to see if this is an option for your cat’s medication.

-• Try a pilling syringe.
+• Try a pilling syringe or pill popper.
 This is a small syringe that can be used to insert the pill into your cat’s mouth.
 You can buy them online or at your veterinarian clinic.

 • Try the towel or bag method.
 If your cat is resisting, you may need to wrap them in a towel or blanket.